Approximating the Stationary Probability of a Single State in a Markov chain: Introduction

 We utilize the exponential concentration of return times in Markov chains to establish theoretical guarantees for the algorithm.
-For countably infinite state space Markov chains, we build upon a result by \citet{Hajek82} on the concentration of certain types of hitting times to derive concentration of return times to a given node.
-We use these concentration results to upper bound the estimation error and the algorithm runtime as a function of the truncation threshold and the mixing properties of the graph.
-For graphs that mix quickly, the distribution over return times concentrates more sharply around its mean, resulting in tighter performance guarantees.
-We illustrate the wide applicability of our local algorithm for computing network centralities and stationary distributions of queuing models.
+Our analysis extends to countably infinite state space Markov chains, suggesting an equivalent notion of mixing time for analyzing countable state space Markov chains.
+We provide an exponential concentration bound on tail of the distribution of return times to a given state, utilizing an bound by \citet{Hajek82} on the concentration of certain types of hitting times in a countably infinite state space Markov chain.
+For Markov chains that mix quickly, the distribution over return times concentrates more sharply around its mean, resulting in tighter performance guarantees.
+Our analysis in the countably infinite state space setting lends insights towards understanding the key properties of large scale finite state space Markov chains.